mclarenhao/spiror/README.md

       }

-   In the javascript, we would write the ugly codes :
+   But in the javascript, we would write the ugly codes :

       function Sample () {
       }